-I have also wanted to do a London Marathon, but I know that’s now an unrealistic goal for my capabilities.
+I have also wanted to do a London Marathon, but that's now an unrealistic goal for my capabilities.
 Instead, I trained for and completed a 20-kilometre walk for an MS charity.
 Having targets like these keep me motivated and inspired.
 If I set goals too high, it can result in disappointment and frustration.

 I know how I feel more than anyone, and I’m very happy to keep setting these goals for myself.

-Staying active is good for mental health
+4. I remember staying active is good for mental health

 The social contact you can have through being active is fantastic.
-MS Society research suggests that loneliness may affect three in five people with MS. As a result, taking measures to prevent isolation is vital.
+MS Society research suggests loneliness may affect three in five people with MS. As a result, taking measures to prevent isolation is vital.